Non Disclosure Agreement

 NDAs ensure you can share valuable information without the risk of losing your competitive edge.

 Non-Disclosure Agreements (NDAs) aren't just for big corporations!
-Anyone with confidential information can benefit from this legal protection.
+Anyone with confidential information can benefit from an NDA.
 Here are some situations where NDAs come in handy:

 If you have something valuable to share but want to keep it confidential, an NDA is a hidden gem!